1. Upload a photo

 A website like twitter is an absolute gem for fundraising, helping you reach out to a huge community.
 Tweet your followers with your link and ask them to retweet it to their followers.
 The more people that retweet, the more people that will see your page.

 7. Put your page address in your email signatures

 Adding you web address to your email signature is a quick and easy win in terms of getting your page out there.
 You can just add a hyperlink, or you can use one of our ‘sponsor me’ badges.
 It only takes doing it one and then every email that you send out will be raising more awareness of your fundraising and attracting more donations.

 Saying thank you is super important and there is plenty of ways you can say thank you to your supporters.
 You can update the story on your page, send emails out to your donors, tweet a thank you and update your Facebook status.
 Let people know how your fundraising went, just what their support has meant to you and what a difference it will make to your charity.

 Be persistent.
 It takes more than one round of emails to reach your target.
 You know what it’s like – people mean to donate, but sometimes they don’t quite get round to it and they may forgot to do it later.
 Or perhaps when you first emailed them, maybe it wasn’t a great time, but now you’re catching them just after a pay day.
 Also, remember to thank the people who have already supported you so far and ask if they wouldn’t mind passing on your page to their contacts.

 A bit of exposure such as a few lines in the local paper or an appeal on your local radio station can really help.
-If they publicise your page address, it will be really easy for readers and listeners to support you.
-To help you with contacting your local press, we’ve put together a sample press release.
-It's attached to this FAQ as a word document for you to download.
+If they publicise your page address or text code, it will be really easy for readers and listeners to support you.